UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Chimp.md

 ## Introduction

 This tutorial is adapted from [this PyGame tutorial](https://www.pygame.org/docs/tut/ChimpLineByLine.html).
-I was not able to find the original images used, so I grabbed some and adjusted the game board a bit to fit.
+I was not able to find the original images or sounds used, so I grabbed some and adjusted the game screen a bit to fit.

 Start by running the chimp.py program in your Anaconda Prompt type: `python chimp.py`